 Governing Bodies and the Board of Directors/Trustee undertake ongoing self-review and take remedial actions to further strengthen accountability, particularly with a view to verification of actions reported through visits to the schools themselves.
-For the large majority of the year, the board was at full capacity but has recently lost a Diocesan representative and so we are awaiting a replacement from the Diocese.
+The Board continues to wait for a replacement Board member from the Diocese.

 Directors have continued to review and refine their systems for receiving reports from the Executive Head/CEO, streamlining these to make them more manageable and "fit for purpose."
 Minutes of meetings reflect the level of challenge provided by the board and the robust and swift actions taken to address any concerns raised.
 Self-evaluation remains an integral part of each committee and full governing body meeting.
-Evidence of changes made as a result of these evaluations is to be seen in the change in the constitution of the FAR committee to include a "Risk specialist" as an Associate member, thereby addressing an identified skills gap.